My Approach to Counselling

 The Integrative counselling, I draw upon:

-The model closely fitting this philosophy is called person-centred counselling devised in the 1940’s by Carl Rogers.
-Rogers was influenced by post-Freudian concepts in psychotherapy and believed that a reliance on theory could lead to a situation where the therapist attempted to fit or mould a client into a preconceived cognitive structure rather than engaging in the client’s world as he or she experienced it.
+The model closely fitting this philosophy is called person-centred counselling devised in the 1940s by Carl Rogers.
+Rogers was influenced by post-Freudian concepts in psychotherapy and believed that reliance on theory could lead to a situation where the therapist attempted to fit or mould a client into a preconceived cognitive structure rather than engaging in the client’s world as he or she experienced it.
 (1) He researched what clients said worked for them, and the conditions required to enable their personal development.
 One of the main concepts that he drew from the research was the requirement of certain “core conditions” which he refers to as congruence (honesty, authenticity), unconditional positive regard (a non-judgmental and wholly accepting attitude to the client) and empathy.

 Rogers believed that with the right conditions a client will move towards self-actualisation “the curative force in psychotherapy – man’s tendency to actualize himself, to become his potentialities.
 I like to see that as the Acorn Principal click here to see more.

-Regarded as the cornerstones for the person-centred approach, it is my belief that these core conditions are powerful when they are part of the therapist’s way of being in relationship.
+Regarded as the cornerstones for the person-centred approach, it is my belief that these core conditions are powerful when they are part of the therapist’s way of being in a relationship.
 This is a philosophy, not a technique.

 How integrative therapy works

-Integrative therapy draws its theories and tools from the three main schools of psychotherapeutic thought – psychoanalytical (which includes psychodynamic), humanistic, and cognitive behavioural.
+My approach to counselling is Integrative therapy draws its theories and tools from the three main schools of psychotherapeutic thought – psychoanalytical (which includes psychodynamic), humanistic, and cognitive behavioural.

 Psychoanalytical therapy explores your unconscious to discover how your past experience has informed your future and can involve free association and dream analysis.

 Humanistic therapy is interested in your capacity to achieve your potential and believes you know best what works for you.
-It might look to the past for patterns but also focuses on helping you address present day behavioural patterns.
+It might look to the past for patterns but also focuses on helping you address present-day behavioural patterns.